pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 * [Amazon S3][amazon-s3] or [Minio][minio]

-    While any blobstore can be used, this How To Guide will be using an s3-compatible blobstore.
+    While any blobstore may be used, this _How To Guide_ will be using an s3-compatible blobstore.

 * A fully installed foundation (either PAS or PKS) with all relevant tiles similarly configured and installed